ckan/ckan/doc/maintaining/installing/deployment.rst

 2. Create the WSGI script file
 ------------------------------

-Create your site's WSGI script file |wsgi.py| with the following
+The WSGI script file can be copied from the CKAN distribution:
-contents:
+``cp /usr/lib/ckan/default/src/ckan/wsgi.py /etc/ckan/default/``

+Here is the file:

 .. parsed-literal::